 14 – Day Loans – New Fiction titles and Magazines (except for the most current issue which cannot be checked out)

 28 – Day Loans – Most other books, audiocassettes, and CDs.

 Reference materials do not circulate.
 This includes materials made reference temporarily due to heavy demand, as well as materials in the South Carolina Room.
 Some audiovisual equipment is allowed to be checked out overnight.

 VIDEOCASSETTES AND DVDs:

 Borrowers of videocassettes and DVDs must be at least 18 years of age, or have signed parental permission from ages 12 through 17.
-These materials circulate for a maximum of seven days (starting May 6, 2013).
 Patrons may check out six (6) titles per ONE card per person.
-A fine of $1.00 per day up to a maximum of $6.00 will be charged for each cassette or DVD that is overdue.
+A fine of $0.50 per day up to a maximum of $3.00 will be charged for each cassette or DVD that is overdue.
 They may be renewed one time if there are no requests.
 “R”-rated titles may only be checked out by adults 18 years of age or older.